-In order to ensure that anyone accessing the College site is provided with a safe environment, it is a requirement that all staff, learners and visitors visibly wear ID badges with the College lanyards provided on all College sites unless directed otherwise.
-In addition to ensuring safety, this is a way to encourage a sense of belonging to College.
+To ensure that anyone accessing the College site is provided with a safe environment, it is a requirement that all staff, learners and visitors visibly wear ID badges with the College lanyards provided on all College sites unless directed otherwise.
+In addition to ensuring safety, this is a way to encourage a sense of belonging to college.